 4. You’re Quick To Criticize & Judge

 An empathetic person knows the need to understand and connect with others’ needs and emotions before they make a judgment.
 Someone with an empathy deficit disorder is quick to criticize and judge others.
-They’re quick at disapproving others’ views, feelings, and opinions.
+They’re quick at disapproving of others’ views, feelings, and opinions.

 Managing Empathy Deficit Disorder